A Global Perspective on Leadership

 RCLA works with leading global institutions at the forefront of efforts to foster civic engagement, create forums for groundbreaking dialogue, establish cross-sector collaborations, and empower citizens to become agents for change.

 New York University is known for being “in and of” the city, it now also has a unique position “in and of the world.”
-NYU leads all universities in students studying abroad; more than 40 percent of undergraduates now study abroad, and each year the number increases.
-In addition, it has ten international study sites in some of the world’s greatest cities – from Tel Aviv to Madrid, Shanghai to Buenos Aires.
-RCLA also serves as a leadership partner for the NYU Abu Dhabi Institute at the university’s new portal campus in a city that has swiftly become an international hub for art and culture.
+NYU leads all universities in students studying abroad; more than half of undergraduates now study abroad, and each year the number increases.
+In addition, it has international study sites in some of the world’s greatest cities – from Tel Aviv to Madrid, Shanghai to Buenos Aires - as well as portal campuses in Abu Dhabi and Shanghai.

 Because our work is based on close partnerships, our research and programs respect and reflect the specific context and culture in which leaders work.